blkdev02/Introduction_to_Terraform/module_4/README.md

 ```
 Then you have to rename the main_a.tf to main_a.0.tf.rename
 Afterwards, change the name of main_b.0.tf.rename to  main_b.tf
-You will need to change the name in order for terraform plan to use thst file for the update.
+You will need to change the name in order for terraform plan to use that file for the update.

 then you run the commands to build the infrastructure: